Isotopeia/Isotopeia/README.md

 <hr />

 Welcome to Isotopeia, a clicker game based off of a terrible misunderstanding of particle physics and a general carelessness not to learn more about it.
+<h2>For players</h2>
 Do you want to play?
-Go  <a href="https://github.com/matthyno/Isotopeia/wiki/Getting-Started">here</a> to help you get started.
-It may look intimidating at first (and maybe you won't play it) but the Getting started page in the wiki should help.
+Go <a href="https://isotopeia.github.io/Isotopeia/">here</a> to start playing now, or <a href="https://github.com/matthyno/Isotopeia/wiki/Getting-Started">here</a> to help you get started.
+It may look intimidating at first but the Getting started page in the wiki should help.
+You can also just go in blind and play the game with no guides.
+<h2>For modders</h2>
-By the way, there's a modding API.
-Learn stuff on modding at our <a href="https://github.com/matthyno/Isotopeia/wiki/Modding">wiki</a>, and more!
+There's a modding API via JSON (and JavaScript via <code>customBehaviors</code> in JSON if you dare).
+Learn stuff on modding at our <a href="https://github.com/matthyno/Isotopeia/wiki/Modding">wiki</a>, or in <code>stock-buildings.json</code> (which is where the JSON files for the game's stock buildings are stored).